HONORS Residential Learning Community

 First-year students on the honors floor live with others who are facing the same transitions.
 They also have the advantage of meeting and interacting with veteran honors students who are familiar with the College and who can welcome them into the larger honors community.

-If you have questions about the Outdoor Adventure Learning Community, please contact:
+If you have questions about the Honors Community, please contact:

 - Terell Bennett, Eastman/Lyon Residence Director